 They have a fantastic team of people to help them who are all fiercely proud of the mill's history.
-There is another Tom and Anna who are both weavers and spend their days working with wool, warping and weaving and chatting to customers.
-Rachel, Jo and Karen are the team who look after the shop and tearoom, keeping it all looking fabulous.
-Jo also assists with processing the orders and upkeep of the website.
+Tom and Teilo are both weavers and spend their days working with wool, warping and weaving and chatting to customers.
+Rachel, Sue and Karen are the team who look after the shop and tearoom, keeping it all looking fabulous.
 Liz bakes our amazing homemade cakes that she has won prizes for.
 Finally, we can't forget the mill cat who has the most important job of all - keeping all the wool safe.

 When Tom's family bought the mill in 1986, he spent time with the previous owner Eric learning from him how to weave, how to look after the looms and where to source yarn from.
 Tom and his parents initially ran the mill and it is now in the hands of Tom and Anna.